Cozy Peach Kitchen

 Can I use dried beans?

 No. Dry beans require a different amount of liquid and cook time.
-You might want to try this Instant Pot rice and beans instead.
+You might want to try this Instant Pot black beans and rice instead or check out my Slow Cooker Black Beans.

 Overhead view of bowl filled with rice and beans, sour cream, sliced jalapenos and lime wedge